linuxmint/aptkit/doc/source/dbus.rst

 Signals
 ^^^^^^^

-The following singal can be emitted on the org.debian.apt interface.
+The following singal can be emitted on the org.debian.aptkit interface.

 .. automethod:: aptkit.core.AptKit.ActiveTransactionsChanged(current : string, queued : array(string))